|Publishing Industry Career Development Grants||15 January 2020||1pm 30 March 2020||May 2020|

 These grants are aimed at mid-career publishing individuals in trade and educational publishing; Australian literary agents; and editors working at literary magazines and journals in Australia.

 The Copyright Agency’s Cultural Fund will support opportunities for individual career development.
-The length of the project can vary, depending on the individual project, but it should not exceed 12 months.
+The length of the project can vary, depending on the individual project, and given the current circumstances, may be completed by 31 July 2021.

 Potential projects could include: